secretstartups/handbook/job-families/engineering/technical-writing-manager/index.html.md

 * Screening call with a recruiter.
 * Interview with Technical Writer.
 The interviewer will spend time learning about understand your management style, your approach to writing work, your experience with docs-as-code workflows, and your technical abilities.
-* Interview with an Engineering or Product Manager.
-The interviewer will spend time learning about your management experience, the type of teams you have led, and your management style.
-Be prepared to talk about your approach to writing work, your experience with docs-as-code workflows, and your technical abilities, too.
 * Interview with Technical Writing Manager.
 The peer interviewer will spend time learning about your managerial experience, your experience with docs-as-code workflows, how you define strategy, how you work with cross-functional partners, how you handle conflict, and how you have dealt with difficult situations in the past.
 * Interview with Senior Manager, Technical Writing.
 The interviewer will spend time learning about your management style, past experiences, and career goals.
+* Interview with a VP of UX.
+The interviewer will spend time learning about your leadership experience, management style, and why you want to join GitLab.

 ## Senior Manager, Technical Writing